Bachelor of Science in Nursing to Doctor of Nursing Practice Entry Option 3

 5. *Graduate Record Exam (GRE): Analytical Writing Score (minimum score of **4.0) from the General Test.
 Request that scores be sent electronically to University of Massachusetts Global.
 See web site http://www.ets.org/gre If an applicant scores a 3.0 to 3.9 on GRE Analytical Writing, the applicant may retake the test to achieve a 4.0 OR submit two academic writing samples to the Office of Admission for review by the program director and Dean (or Dean's designee) for consideration.
 See web site http://www.ets.org/gre

-6. Current and detailed resume or curriculum vita.
+6. Current and detailed resume or curriculum vitae.

-9. Unencumbered RN license from the state where you plan to do your clinical hours, or a date for the NCLEX scheduled before classes start.
+7. Unencumbered RN license from the state where the student plans to do clinical hours, or a date for the NCLEX scheduled before classes start.
 The NCLEX must be passed for admission with application for license pending.
 The NCLEX must be passed by the end of the first session of enrollment to continue in the program.

 Not required if you have a Master's degree or higher from a regionally accredited institution.